pypa/twine/docs/contributing.rst

 Contributing
 ============

-We are happy you have decided to contribute to twine.
+We are happy you have decided to contribute to Twine.

 Please see `the GitHub repository`_ for code and more documentation, and the `official Python Packaging User Guide`_ for user documentation.
 To ask questions or get involved, you can join the `Python Packaging Discourse forum`_, ``#pypa`` or ``#pypa-dev`` on `IRC`_, or the `distutils-sig mailing list`_.

+Everyone interacting in the Twine project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PSF Code of Conduct`_.

 Getting started
 ---------------